-David Anson is a professional wedding photographer based in Buckinghamshire and covering photography at weddings in Bedfordshire, Herts, Windsor, London, Oxfordshire and The Cotswolds.
+David Anson is a professional wedding photographer based in Buckinghamshire and covers photography at weddings in Bedfordshire, Herts, Windsor, London, Oxfordshire and The Cotswolds.
 He is experienced in photographing a wide range of weddings and venues.
-These are including photoshoots at weddings in Missenden Abbey, Bucks; Oakley Court, Windsor; Middle Temple Hall, London as well as beautifully capturing Asian weddings.
+These include photoshoots at weddings in Missenden Abbey, Bucks; Oakley Court, Windsor; Middle Temple Hall, London, and beautifully capturing Asian weddings.

 When he is not capturing memories at wedding photoshoots, he enjoys photoshoots for couples, portraits and family portrait photography.

 Now you know what to consider when choosing a wedding photographer, check out our post on How to choose your wedding hairstylist.